gregvonkuster/docker-galaxy-ChIP-exo/README.md

 First you need to install docker for your platform by following the instruction at https://docs.docker.com/installation/

-After successful installation, do this:
+After successful installation, get the default IP address used by docker:

+``docker-machine ip default``

+The above command should display an IP address like this:

+``192.168.99.100``

+Now do this:

-``docker run -d -p 8080:80 gregvonkuster/docker-galaxy-ChIP-exo``
+``docker run -d -p 8080:80 gregvonkuster/docker-galaxy-chip-exo``

 Consult the [docker manual](http://docs.docker.io/) for detailed information about using docker (its really worth reading).